Flu Season Broth

-It's flu season and I've got a great bone broth recipe from Nourishing Traditions to help kick those germs out HARD!
+It's flu season and I've got a great broth recipe from Ina Garten to help kick those germs out HARD!
 This is my go to recipe when noses start running and coughing begins.
 Try it for yourself!

 - Throw all of your chicken parts (chopped up if possible) in a pot, add the water, vinegar and vegetables.
 Let sit for a half hour, then bring to a boil and remove the scum/foam that rises to the top with a spoon.
 No need to remove the floating fat.
 Reduce heat, cover and simmer for 6 to 24 hours.
 The longer you cook the stock, the more rich and flavorful it will be.
 You could also do this in a large crock pot / slow cooker.